Cloud 9 Skin Solutions caught up with Celebrity Facialist Elizabeth Caroline for her best skin tips, including advice on breakouts and eczema.

 You’ve mentioned before that you’re an eczema sufferer; do you have any tips on how to keep the symptoms away for our followers?

 Eczema is such a personal and varied condition, something that may be a trigger for one person won’t necessarily be a trigger for someone else.
 Eczema sufferers often have less natural moisturising factors in their skin, so irritants can get into the cells a lot easier and cause irritation.
 Eczema can be triggered by diet, topical irritants and emotional issues like stress, so it’s important to try and figure out what causes your flare-ups.
 In skin care, ingredients like essential oils, chemicals and preservatives can be quite common triggers for some, so I would suggest more natural based products, or at least those with fewer ingredients in to start with.
 It’s good to be mindful that it isn’t just creams that you put on your skin that can cause reactions, things like shampoos and bath products can also be irritating to certain people as well.

 Do you find that breakouts affect younger people more often or is it something that is now affecting older clients too?

-I think it affects all ages to be honest.
-Obviously hormones can play a huge part when you are younger when it comes to acne, but I quite often see older clients suffering with it too.
-I very strongly believe that our skin can often reflect our diet, I have seen a lot of clients suffering with various grades of acne that are on high sugar diets.
-Part of my consultation process is focussed strongly on my clients lifestyle, one goes hand in hand with the other.
+I think it affects all ages, to be honest.
+Obviously, hormones can play a huge part when you are younger when it comes to acne, but I quite often see older clients suffering with it too.
+I very strongly believe that our skin can often reflect our diet, I have seen a lot of clients suffering from various grades of acne that are on high sugar diets.
+Part of my consultation process is focussed strongly on my clients’ lifestyle, one goes hand in hand with the other.

 Do you find that stress is a large contributor to skin concerns such as breakouts, dry skin conditions?